Math major and advanced courses FAQ

 Next year’s schedule will be posted prior to April registration.
 Until then, it will not be possible for us to give a definite answer as to which courses will be offered.

-The list of undergraduate courses usually does not change that much from year to year, but there are several courses we typically offer only ever other year.
-These are Math 353, 354, 373, 421, 430, 435, 440, 447.
+The list of undergraduate courses usually does not change that much from year to year, but there are several courses we typically offer only ever other year, such as Math 353, 354, 373, 421, 430, 435, 440, 447.
 If they are offered in the current year, it is unlikely (though possible) that they will be offered again the following year.

 Graduate courses (that are not cross-listed as undergraduate) vary from year to year.
 Our intention is to offer Math 526, 536, and 544 every year.
-Topic courses (= all courses level 600+) are changed every year.
+Topic courses (= all courses level 600+) change every year.

 How does Math 470 work?